← writing

 what tends to help: stop. effort here often accelerates the loop.

-we are trained to expect friction. in school, sports, and early work, effort effectively correlates with progress. if you aren't moving forward, the answer is almost always to push harder.
+we are trained to expect friction. in school, sports, and early work, effort reliably correlates with progress. if you aren't moving forward, the answer is almost always to push harder.

 but usually, when you are truly stuck, the problem is incoherence.